corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/database-set-up.md

 ### Network Map

-The following is the list of tables created by the Network Map service:
+The following is the list of tables created by the Network Map Service:

 ```sql
 <SCHEMA_NAME>.DATABASECHANGELOG